svhl/scripts/README.md

 ### [suspend.sh](https://github.com/svhl/scripts/blob/main/suspend.sh)

+> [!IMPORTANT]
-**Requires KDialog (KDE) or Zenity/YAD (GNOME).** For use with Proton VPN CLI and TP-Link external Wi-Fi adapters with module `rtl8xxxu` (replace with your module name including in the script).
+> Requires KDialog (KDE) or Zenity (GNOME).

+For use with Proton VPN CLI and TP-Link external Wi-Fi adapters with module `rtl8xxxu` (replace with your module name including in the script).
 Use if Wi-Fi doesn't connect after waking up from suspend or if the system doesn't wake up at all, and for reconnecting VPN after waking up.
 Run before suspend.

 #### Install TP-Link driver